 Which brings me to today’s real-world observation.
 I liked school in general, but at times I hated it.
 I liked it when it showed me I was ignorant, but capable of learning.
 I hated it when it simply told me I was ignorant (often when I knew I was not).
 Usually when I hated it, that was because it was either incorrect or did not apply to my version of the “real world”.
 I don’t mean it was outright wrong, but in my world view, it was either unnecessary or would be soon.
 For example, if a Computer Science instructor wants to teach you assembly language programming for a long-retired piece of IBM hardware, because he thinks it is good for structured learning, I might disagree.
 I might think he’s just lazy, and wants to have an easy life teaching (grading, understanding) what he already knows.
 It really is true that good students make for good teachers, but not if you tell them to shut up and go with the program.
 If you go to school to learn, and they teach the wrong stuff, then school sucks.
 If you go to read about SEO and they teach the wrong stuff….

-Blog hopping today I hit this blog.
+Blog hopping today I hit imjtk.com.
 He’s a designer.
 But he has a post about SEO.
 It’s keyword-stuffed ‘n crap, but in a nice way.
 But it’s wrong.
 And then he admits it’s not SEO… but it is… but not completely… but it works….. but not 100%…. but enough for him, since 1998.
 And he says “I don’t believe in Splogging“.
 And then he says (in the comments) “I am not really up to speed on specific SEO techniques these days.
 I try and do the basics, but if you want some turbo charged SEO I would contact...” and then it links to an SEO blog.
 An SEO “firm” that promotes Blogging for SEO.
-Aptly named, I might add.
+Aptly named “The Blog Mill”, I might add.
 And there, amid the not-exactly-correct-nor-useful SEO “information” about using blogs for SEO, I click thru to a portfolio example.
 It’s a splog, folks.
 And it isn’t even well indexed.
 And it doesn’t rank for the key terms I tried.
 Oh, and it appears to have some canonical issues.